 Following initial discussions which also included the BHA and some bookmakers, HBF presents the following essential points as an initial version of a Betting Charter.

 2, Dealing appropriately with problem gambling

-3, Evidence that restrictions/closures have been adopted as a last resort and after adequate communication with those affected
+3, Evidence that restrictions/closures have been adopted as a last resort and after adequate communication -with reasons for such restrictions/ closures given to those affected

 4, Helpful, concise and transparent Terms & Conditions, applied fairly, with improved accessibility and with clarity when there are amendments